 - Bounce Rate

-The percentage of one-page sessions out of all sessions that are attributable to this MMC item - which campaigns are driving visitors to targeted landing pages.
+The percentage of one-page sessions out of all sessions attributable to this MMC item - which campaigns drive visitors to targeted landing pages.

 - Unique Visitors

 The number of distinct visitors that have sessions attributable to the MMC item - how many unique users visit your website from a specific source.

 - Unique Buyers / Visitors

 The ratio of visitors who purchased a product to all visitors who visited your site.